 Text truncation occurs automatically after an author clicks ok in order to save a new or edited text brick that contains lengthy text.
-An author needs to perform no special actions in order to The last line of a text field indicates that text has been truncated if it ends with: (truncated due to size...)
-(Figure 25).
+An author needs to perform no special actions in order to activate truncation.

+You can tell that text has been truncated by looking at the last line of a text field.
+Text has been truncated if the last line ends with the parenthetical note: (truncated due to size...).